niallct/lavender-chain/cwcc-indoor.md

 * LBW is not used
 * All other modes of dismissal apply
 * No runs can be scored from a hit behind square
-* Byes and leg-byes can be run if the ball goes behind square [?]
+* Byes and leg-byes can be run if the ball goes behind square [?] _yes seems fair, tho note the difficulty of umpiring this (i.e. was there bat involved or not?) -- we can see how it goes_
 * Actual runs made score double
 * Score one for hitting the side wall.
   * The ball is not dead, so a catch is possible, and if caught score no runs